Brandon Smith (linebacker)

-Brandon Nathaniel Smith (born April 12, 2001) is an American football linebacker for the Carolina Panthers of the National Football League (NFL).
-He played college football at Penn State.
+Brandon Nathaniel Smith (born April 12, 2001) is an American professional football linebacker for the Dallas Renegades of the United Football League (UFL).
+He played college football for the Penn State Nittany Lions, and was selected by the Carolina Panthers in the fourth round of the 2022 NFL draft.

-High School career
+Early life

 Smith attended Louisa County High School in Louisa, Virginia.
 As a senior in 2018, he was named the Gatorade Football Player of the Year for Virginia.
 He appeared in the 2019 Under Armour All-America Game.
 Smith committed to Penn State University to play college football.
-During his time at Louisa County High School, Smith played under legendary coach Mark Lee Fischer during his final run as head coach of the Louisa Lions football team.

 College career

 As a true freshman at Penn State in 2019, Smith appeared in 13 games and had 13 tackles.
 As a sophomore in 2020, he started all nine games, recording 37 tackles, two sacks and one interception.
 Smith returned as a starter his junior season in 2021.

 Professional career

+Carolina Panthers

-Smith was drafted by the Carolina Panthers in the fourth round, 120th overall, of the 2022 NFL Draft.
+Smith was drafted by the Carolina Panthers in the fourth round, 120th overall, of the 2022 NFL draft.
+He was waived on August 29, 2023.